-On this date Umoja Karamu is celebrated.
-Always held on the fourth Sunday in November, this celebration was created in 1971 to inject new meaning and solidarity into the Black family through ceremony and symbol.
+On this date, Umoja Karamu is celebrated.
+Always held on the fourth Sunday in November, this celebration was created in 1971 to inject new meaning and solidarity into the Black family through ceremony and symbolism.

-Umoja Karamu, which means “unity feast” in the African language Swahili, spoken by the Bantu people; the holiday is growing in community popularity.
-Its originator was Edward Simms, Jr. The feast is based around five colors and their meanings, which represent five historical periods in African American history.
+Umoja Karamu, which means “unity feast” in the African language Swahili, is spoken by the Bantu; the holiday is growing in community popularity.
+Its originator was Edward Simms, Jr. The feast is based on five colors and their meanings, representing five historical periods in African American history.

-Umoja Karamu is similar to a Thanksgiving dinner and its observances can include prayer, a libation poured to honor ancestors, historical readings, and the passing and sharing of foods in the five colors.
-These foods may represent different passages in African American history
+Umoja Karamu is similar to a Thanksgiving dinner.
+Its observances can include prayer, a libation poured to honor ancestors, historical readings, and the passing and sharing of foods in the five colors.
+These foods may represent different passages in African American history.

 Encyclopedia of African American Culture and History